LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿ResNet (Residual Network)
     * ﻿﻿Even deeper - maintains performance via skip connections.

+##### RNN
+Usage:
+  * Time-series data
+    * When you want to predict future behavior based on past behavior
+    * Web logs, sensor logs, stock trades
+    * Where to drive your self-driving car based on past trajectories
+  * Data that consists of sequentes of arbitrary length
+    * Machine translation
+    * Image captions
+    * Machine-generated music

+Types:
+  * Sequence to sequence (e.g. time series)
+    * such as predict stock prices based on series of historical data
+  * Sequence to vector
+    * such as words in a sentence to sentiment
+    * matching sequences to a vector state via multi layer perceptrons
+  * Vector to sequence
+    * such as create captions from an image
+  * Encoder -> Decoder
+    * Sequence -> vector -> sequence
+    * such as machine translation

+Training:
+  * Backpropagation through time
+    * Just like backpropagation on MLP's, but applied to each time step.
+    * Back propagation must take into account nn topology as well as the time steps taken
+  * All those time steps add up fast
+    * Ends up looking like a really, really deep neural network.
+    * Can limit backpropagation to a limited number of time steps (truncated backpropagation through time)
+  * State from earlier time steps get diluted over time
+    * This can be a problem (State Dilution), for example when learning sentence structures
+    * Older behavior doesn't matter more than new behavior (eg: first words in a sentence, might be more important); understanding, relationships between words to derive sentiment, meaning, etc.=>LSTM or GRU
+  * Layer of rnn with feedback scales horizontally, and can learn more complicated patterns as results
+  * RNN neurons have a training feedback loop:
+    * training data is fed to its input during training, step and/or, perhaps from the loop input from a previous layer (can be a layer or a single neuron) or step to be summed up-> activation function (eg: tanh)
+    * over time during training is "memory cell" as it maintains memories of previous steps
+  * LSTM Cell
+    * Long Short-Term Memory Cell
+    * Maintains separate short-term and long-term States
+  * GRU Cell
+    * Gated Recurrent Unit
+    * Simplified LSTM Cell that performs about as well, but shorter to train
+  * RNN isn't easy to train
+    * Very sensitive to topologies, choice of hyperparameters
+    * Very resource intensive
+    * A wrong choice can lead to a RNN that doesn't converge at all.

 #### Activation functions

 A gated function that verifies how an incoming value to a node/neuron is higher than a threshold value to prevent linearity to define the output, used within internal/output layer cells in neural networks